 On September 19, 2018, ECBAWM filed a Petition pursuant to Article 78 of the CPLR on behalf of New York City Council Member Rory I. Lancman, MTA Board Member David R. Jones, and the Community Service Society of New York (“CSSNY”) seeking an order to compel the New York City Police Department to comply with a New York City Law which requires it to post reports on its website regarding arrests made and civil summonses issued to individuals for fare evasion at each of the 472 subway stations in New York City.

 After CSSNY issued a detailed report reflecting that the vast majority of arrests and summonses for subway fare evasion occur in poor African-American communities, Council Member Lancman introduced legislation requiring the Police Department to release quarterly reports detailing the number of arrests under New York Penal Law § 165.15 and summonses under MTA Rule of Conduct § 1050.4 that were issued for fare evasion at each subway station throughout New York City and to break down the data by various demographic criteria, such as the race, gender, and age range of each person arrested or summonsed.
-Council Member’s Lancman’s proposed bill was unanimously approved by the City Council and went into law as New York City Administrative Code § 14-172 in January 2018.
+Council Member Lancman’s proposed bill was unanimously approved by the City Council and went into law as New York City Administrative Code § 14-172 in January 2018.
 Three required reporting periods have passed since the law’s enactment and the Police Department has brazenly refused to comply with its statutory obligation.

 The National Trial Lawyers recently announced that ECBAWM Co-Founder Richard Emery was named to its prestigious Top 100.
 This invitation-only organization is composed of the premier civil plaintiff and criminal defense trial attorneys across the country.
-Each member of The National Trial Lawyers Top 100 is chosen for their demonstration of success, experience, influence and leadership.
+Each member of The National Trial Lawyers Top 100 is chosen for their demonstration of success, experience, influence, and leadership.

 Yesterday, ECBAWM filed an EEOC charge against New York State on behalf of Patricia Gunning, alleging sexual discrimination and retaliation by her former boss at the Justice Center, James Kiyonaga.
 Today, after a thorough investigation, the New York State Inspector General issued a report condemning Mr. Kiyonaga, and the State fired him.
 Ms. Gunning is represented by Richard D. Emery, Ilann M. Maazel, and Debra Greenberger.

 On May 29, 2018, ECBAWM filed a charge of discrimination with the federal Equal Employment Opportunity Commission on behalf of Patricia Gunning, a former Special Prosecutor/Inspector General at the NYS Justice Center for the Protection of People with Special Needs.
 In the charge, Ms. Gunning alleges that James Kiyonaga, who served as Acting Executive Director and Executive Deputy Director during her years at the Justice Center, engaged in a pattern of sexual discrimination and sexual favoritism, creating a hostile work environment.
 The charge alleges that when Ms. Gunning complained about the abuse, she was retaliated against, leading to her termination.
-Mr. Kiyonaga currently serves at Executive Deputy Commissioner of the Office of People with Developmental Disabilites.
+Mr. Kiyonaga currently serves as Executive Deputy Commissioner of the Office of People with Developmental Disabilities.

 Patricia Gunning is represented by Richard D. Emery, Ilann M. Maazel, and Debra Greenberger.

-On April 25, 2018, ECBAWM filed a lawsuit on behalf of the Committee for Environmentally Sound Development and the Municipal Art Society of New York seeking to halt the unlawful construction of a 668-foot residential mega-tower at 200 Amsterdam Avenue which, if completed, would be grossly out-of-character with the neighborhood and cast long shadows.
+On April 25, 2018, ECBAWM filed a lawsuit on behalf of the Committee for Environmentally Sound Development and the Municipal Art Society of New York seeking to halt the unlawful construction of a 668-foot residential mega-tower at 200 Amsterdam Avenue which, if completed, would be grossly out of character with the neighborhood and cast long shadows.
 The lawsuit alleges that the zoning lot upon which the mega-tower would sit—the only justification for the tower’s height—was cobbled together using partial tax lots, in violation of the New York City Zoning Resolution.

 On May 14, 2018, plaintiffs secured their first legal victory in the case, obtaining a Stipulation and Order from the Court preventing the developer from using its continued construction efforts to argue that its rights have “vested” – that is, that construction has progressed to the point that the project can no longer be halted.
 The developer continues work now at its own peril while the New York City Board of Standards and Appeals decides the pending administrative appeal.

 The plaintiffs are represented by ECBAWM attorneys Richard D. Emery, Katherine Rosenfeld, and Ashok Chandran.
-A copy of the complaint is available here, and Politico’s coverage of the dispute can be found here.

 The Cooper Union has just announced a plan designed to return to free tuition.
 This plan was the result of a lawsuit filed by ECBAWM on behalf of the Committee to Save Cooper Union (CSCU), which challenged the school’s decision to charge tuition for the first time in its history.